Where to watch Clarkson’s Farm season 3 in the UK

 Read more: Where to buy Jeremy Clarkson’s farm produce

-Keep reading for everything we know about the upcoming season of the hit show.
+Keep reading for everything we know about the new season of the hit show.

 How to watch ‘Clarkson’s Farm’ season three

-The first four episodes of Clarkson’s Farm will be available to stream exclusively on Prime Video from 3 May, with a further four episodes landing the following week on 10 May.
+The first four episodes of Clarkson’s Farm are available to stream exclusively on Prime Video from 3 May, with a further four episodes landing the following week on 10 May.

 To watch Clarkson’s Farm online you’ll need to be an Amazon Prime member.
 Membership costs £8.99 per month, or £95 per year, though if you haven’t already been a Prime member in the last 12 months, you can sign up for a free 30-day trial.